databricks/mlops-stacks/README.md

 pytest tests --large-only
 ```

-### Previewing stack changes
+### Previewing changes
-When making changes to the stack, it can be convenient to see how those changes affect
+When making changes to MLOps Stacks, it can be convenient to see how those changes affect
-an actual new ML project created from the stack.
+a generated new ML project.
 To do this, you can create an example
-project from your local checkout of the stack, and inspect its contents/run tests within
+project from your local checkout of the repo, and inspect its contents/run tests within
 the project.

 We provide example project configs for Azure (using both GitHub and Azure DevOps) and AWS (using GitHub) under `tests/example-project-configs`.